ziqiaow/RetroGE/README.md

 # RetroGE
-A Retrospective Likelihood Method for Polygenic Risk Score by Environment Interactions
+A Retrospective Likelihood Method for Polygenic Risk Score by Environment Interactions in Case-Control Studies